Auburn police make arrests after hours-long stalemate

 The Auburn Police Department said that three people were eventually arrested more than five hours after police first demanded they cooperate with an attempt to serve a pair of arrest warrants.

-In a news release, the APD said that officers went to the upper apartment of 6 Spring St. at 9 p.m.
+In a news release sent Saturday night, the APD said that officers went to the upper apartment of 6 Spring St. at 9 p.m.
 March 2 to arrest two men wanted for parole violations.

 After trying to contact the occupants of the apartment over a PA system and getting no response, officers requested assistance from the Auburn Emergency Response Team, Auburn Police Hostage Negotiation Team, Cayuga County Sheriff's Office K9 unit, Onondaga County Sheriff's Office K9 unit, New York State Parole and the Finger Lakes Drug Task Force.